-All patients presenting with fever following chemotherapy should be managed as neutropenic, and receive empiric antibiotics until proven otherwise.
+All patients presenting with fever following anticancer therapy should be managed as neutropenic, and receive empiric antibiotics until proven otherwise.
 Management may be subsequently modified if neutrophil count and function are found to be adequate.

 Time to first dose: